 During 2015, a historical-high 12-month running-average IEUA agency-wide effluent TDS concentration of 534 mg/L was calculated for three consecutive months: June, July and August.
-This 12-month running-average IEUA agency-wide effluent TDS concentration of 534 mg/L is only 11 mg/L below the trigger in Commitment number 6 to prepare a plan and schedule to ensure that the 12-month running-average IEUA agency-wide wastewater effluent TDS concentration does not exceed the permit limit of 550 mg/L.

-Figure 2-6b shows the monthly and 12-month running-average IEUA agency-wide effluent TDS concentration, plotted with: the monthly TDS concentrations of SWP water from Silverwood Lake11; the monthly volume-weighted TDS concentrations of the water supply served in the area tributary to IEUA's treatment plants; and the volume of water supply served in the area tributary to IEUA's treatment plants that is SWP water, and from local sources (groundwater and surface water).
-Since about mid-2011, the monthly SWP water seasonal-high TDS concentrations have continuously increased, correlating to the increase of the monthly water supply TDS concentrations, and the monthly and 12-month running-average IEUA agency-wide effluent TDS concentrations.
-The increase in the TDS concentration of the monthly water supply is less than the increase in monthly SWP water TDS concentrations because of volume weighting the SWP water with lower-TDS local sources.
-In 2015, the proportion of the water supply volume that is SWP water decreased, reducing the effect of the increasing TDS concentration of the SWP water on the volume-weighted TDS concentration of the total water supply.
+This 12-month running-average IEUA agency-wide effluent TDS concentration of 534 mg/L was only 11 mg/L below the trigger in Commitment number 6 to prepare a plan and schedule to ensure that the 12-month running-average IEUA agency-wide wastewater effluent TDS concentration does not exceed the permit limit of 550 mg/L. Figure 2-7 shows the monthly and 12-month running-average IEUA agency-wide effluent TDS concentration, plotted with: the monthly TDS concentrations of SWP water from Silverwood Lake15; the monthly volume-weighted TDS concentrations of the combined water supplies served in the area tributary to the IEUA's treatment plants; the volume of water supply served in the area tributary to IEUA's treatment plants that is SWP water, and the volume of water supply served in the area tributary to IEUA's treatment plants that is from local sources (groundwater and surface water).
+From 2012 through 2015, the SWP water seasonal-high TDS concentrations continuously increased due to drought conditions.
+This increase correlates to the increase of the monthly combined water supply TDS concentration, and the monthly and 12-month running-average IEUA agency-wide effluent TDS concentrations.
+The increase in the TDS concentration of the combined monthly water supply is less than the increase in monthly SWP water TDS concentrations because it includes local water supplies with lower-TDS concentrations.
+In 2015, the proportion of the total water supply that is SWP water decreased, reducing the effect of the increasing TDS concentration of the SWP water on the volume-weighted TDS concentration of the total water supply.
+In 2016, the TDS concentration of SWP water decreased due to wetwinter conditions in northern California.
+This also increased the availability of the SWP water supply.
+The increased use of lower-TDS concentration SWP water in 2016 contributed to the decreasing trend of the 12-month running-average IEUA agency-wide effluent TDS concentration, which was 504 mg/L as of December 2016.

-11 Source of imported SWP water to IEUA agencies.
+15 Source of imported SWP water to IEUA agencies.